Skip to Main Content

 Newsletter Announcement

-After consultation with the Lauries Community Committee and School Advisory Council, a decision has been made to transition the weekly newsletter to a fortnightly release.
+As noted in last week’s newsletter, after consultation with the Lauries Community Committee and School Advisory Council, a decision has been made to transition the weekly newsletter to a fortnightly release.
 This will commence in Term 2 with publications being distributed in Weeks 1, 3, 5, 7 and 9, in alignment with the Primary newsletter.

 Similarly, the College will also be reviewing the way the Newsletter is delivered to families in its digital form, to ensure information can continue to be easily accessible for all families.